Rostyapa/Discord-Musical-Bot/README.md

 ### 3. (Optional) Configure Cookies for SoundCloud and YouTube
 If you want to play private tracks or playlists from SoundCloud or YouTube, you need to set up cookies.
 **For SoundCloud:**
-- 1.Log in to your SoundCloud account in a browser.
+1. Log in to your SoundCloud account in a browser.
-- 2.Open the developer tools (F12) → "Network" tab.
+2. Open the developer tools (F12) → "Network" tab.
-- 3.Refresh the page and find a request to **soundcloud.com**.
+3. Refresh the page and find a request to **soundcloud.com**.
-- 4.Copy the cookies from the request headers (or use an extension like **EditThisCookie**).
+4. Copy the cookies from the request headers (or use an extension like **EditThisCookie**).
-- 5.Open the `soundcloud_cookies.txt` file and paste the cookies in Netscape format:
+5. Open the `soundcloud_cookies.txt` file and paste the cookies in Netscape format:
 ```
 # Netscape HTTP Cookie File
 .soundcloud.com    TRUE    /    FALSE    0    key    value